-Introduction: There is no better way to reflect on the great cry of the Reformation, "Solus Christus", ("Christ Alone"), than to look again at Romans 5, especially Romans 5:12-21.
-Jesus Christ is the only Savior of fallen men.
-Our salvation is entirely tied up with the work of this 'One Man' who stands over the wreck of time.
-May we sharpen our faith by putting Christ first and foremost in our thinking and living.
+Introduction: There is no better way to conclude our meditations on Christ's Person and Work this Christmas time than to see how Romans 5:12-21 exalts Christ as the only Savior of fallen men.
+In the ultimate sense, our salvation is entirely tied up with the work of this One Man who stands over the wreck of time.
+May we sharpen our focus on the upcoming new year by putting Christ first and foremost in our thinking and living.

 Mon/Tues: read Romans 5:10-11 and Luke 1:67-68.
 We began this year's Christmas Bible notes with Zechariah's song where he rejoices in God's "visiting" His people.
 The word means that God comes down to inquire about His people's welfare.
 "To visit" can also mean to come down to examine our hearts: "You have tried my heart, you have visited me by night."
 (Psalm 17:3 ESV) Perhaps most beautifully, the word can refer to a Shepherd caring for His flock (Jeremiah 23:2).